Federal Policy Resources

 As federal policymakers respond to increasing pressure to improve the value of taxpayer spending on Medicare and Medicaid, there are numerous policy opportunities in the care of people with serious illness.
 Palliative care is one of the few solutions that simultaneously improves care quality, reduces burden on family caregivers, and results in more cost-effective use of resources.

-Both the legislative branch (Congress) and the executive branch (particularly government agencies such as the Centers for Medicare & Medicaid Services) can play a significant role in improving access to palliative care through workforce training, financing, enhancing accountability, and promoting needed research.
+Both the legislative branch (Congress) and the executive branch (particularly government agencies such as the Centers for Medicare & Medicaid Services) can play a significant role in improving access to palliative care through workforce investment, reimbursement, and promoting needed research.

-Use this toolkit to learn about issues and opportunities for federal action, explore recent federal palliative care initiatives, and access guidance on policy implementation.
-If you are developing or have completed a successful federal policy initiative related to palliative care and would like to share your work, please contact firstname.lastname@example.org.
+Use this toolkit to learn about issues and opportunities for federal action and explore recent federal palliative care initiatives that impact the care of people living with serious illness, and their families.
+If you have questions or suggestions, please contact email@example.com.

 What’s in the Toolkit

 Learn about the gaps and opportunities in the U.S. health care system for improving access to quality care for people with serious illness.